 A warrant is an official document, signed by a judge that gives the court permission to search your home, arrest you, or take some other action as deemed fit.
 If you disobey court laws, the court reserves the right to issue a warrant under your name.
 For example, if you do not show up at your hearing, the court will issue a bench warrant.
 Soon enough you will have a law enforcement officer at your door to take you back to jail.

 Bail Recovery Agent

 With these basic terms, your foundational knowledge of the bail process is good enough.
 If you need further help, call Avolevan Bail Bonds for free bail information.
 909-721-8204.
-We serve cities like Chino and Chino Hills Bail Bonds, Bail bonds San Dimas, and Pomona Bail Bonds.
+We serve cities like Alhambra, Chino and Chino Hills Bail Bonds, San Dimas Bail Bonds, and Bail Bonds Pomona.
 We are the fastest acting bail agency in California.
 We will have your loved one out faster than anyone else.